-Whether you’re celebrating Mother’s Day with a... large group of extended family and friends or simply staying home for some quiet, quality time with the kids, chances are mom has had a hand in planning even this event.
-But, that doesn’t mean Dad and the kids can’t contribute something special to the celebration.
-This collection of Mother's Day games not only includes mom in the fun of playing but also features her in ways that remind everyone just how wonderful she is.
+Whether you’re celebrating Mother’s Day with a large group of extended family and friends or simply staying home for some quiet, quality time with the kids, chances are Mom has had a hand in planning even this event.
+But that doesn’t mean the rest of the family can’t contribute something special to the celebration.
+This collection of Mother's Day games not only includes Mom in the fun of playing but also features her in ways that remind everyone just how wonderful she is.

 01 of 10

 Every mother has a saying she uses all the time.
 Maybe it’s a catch phrase like “Holy Guacamole!”
 Perhaps it’s the trademark statement of moms everywhere, “Because I said so.”
 Or, maybe, there is a saying Mom uses that is unique to your family.
-Whatever the phrase may be, have a little fun with Mom by challenging her to refrain from saying it – for an hour, a few hours or even the whole day.
-Keep track of how often she slips up and says it anyhow, and score a point for each offense.
+Whatever the phrase may be, have a little fun with Mom by challenging her to refrain from saying it—for an hour, a few hours, or even the whole day.
+Keep track of how often she slips up and says it, and score a point for each offense.

-The idea is... to see how long she can go without uttering her favorite phrase.
+The idea is to see how long she can go without uttering her favorite phrase.
 If she makes it through without saying it, award her a prize.
-If she does earn any points, award her a prize anyway, because you love mom just the way she is.
+If she doesn't earn any points, award her a prize anyway, because you love her just the way she is.

 02 of 10